Publicador de contenidos

 Other issues to consider in selecting a written request are:

-the size of the written request (number of hosted accounts) because it can affect the server performance and because it conditions the experience of the local timeline, which is the one that corresponds to the updates of the users of that server.
+the size of the written request (number of hosted accounts) because it can affect the performance of the server and because it conditions the experience of the local timeline, which is the one that corresponds to the updates of the users of that server.

 the acceptable use policies and terms of service established by the administrator of the chosen written request (accepted languages, topics not allowed, blocked servers, content not available, etc.).